-Introduction to Compile time vs Runtime
+Introduction to Compile-time vs Runtime

-In computer terms compile time is referred to as the time required for the program to compile the program by following some operations.
+In computer terms, compile time is referred to as the program’s time to compile the program by following some operations.
 These operations are followed by a part known as the compiler.
 These operations are done in order to convert the code written in a particular programming language so that it can be converted into corresponding machine language.
 For example, just assume that you would have to gather a lot of requirements, and the people from you have to gather are from different demographic zones, each capable of understanding only their native language.
 Hence all these languages must be converted into a language that you can understand so that the collection of elements to start the project is complete without any blockers.

-Head to Head Comparison between Compile time vs Runtime (Infographics)
+Head to Head Comparison between Compile-time vs Runtime (Infographics)

-Below are the top 6 comparisons between Compile time vs Runtime:
+Below are the top 6 comparisons between Compile-time vs Runtime:

-Key differences between Compile time vs Runtime
+Key differences between Compile-time vs Runtime

-Let us discuss some key differences between Compile time vs Runtime in the following points:
+Let us discuss some key differences between Compile-time vs Runtime in the following points:

-Comparison Table of Compile time vs Runtime
+Comparison Table of Compile-time vs Runtime

-The table below summarizes the comparisons between Compile time vs Runtime:
+The table below summarizes the comparisons between Compile-time vs Runtime:

-|When does the time start?||This is when the code is translated from programming language to a language that a machine understands.||This is when a code is run in the runtime environment and starts from the time code execution starts till the point the code is stopped by the user or OS.|
+|When does the time start?||This is when the code is translated from a programming language to a language that a machine understands.||This is when a code is run in the runtime environment and starts from the time code execution starts till the point the user or OS stops the code.|

 |Where does it come in the hierarchy?||This occurs well in advance in software development.||After the software development is complete, it comes into play when the code is executed in a runtime environment.|

-|Polymorphism||The code understands and checks for the object which invokes a method.||The code is no capable of understanding which object is invoking the method and code is compiled without knowing that information.|
+|Polymorphism||The code understands and checks for the object, which invokes a method.||The code cannot understand which object is invoking the method, and code is compiled without knowing that information.|

-|Compile time error – Reference||These errors are referenced to an error in syntax or semantics.||These errors are a reference to the execution of the code in a runtime environment.|
+|Compile-time error – Reference||These errors are referenced to an error in syntax or semantics.||These errors are a reference to the execution of the code in a runtime environment.|

-|Compile time error – Detect||This error can be detected during software development.||This error might come up even when the code is run in a runtime environment even if it has passed in the local|
+|Compile-time error – Detect||This error can be detected during software development.||This error might come up even when the code is run in a runtime environment, even if it has passed in the local.|

-|Compile time error – Fix||These errors can be fixed during the code development itself.||These errors are rather difficult to interpret during development and can be fixed only when it starts showing up in the runtime environment.|
+|Compile-time error – Fix||These errors can be fixed during the code development itself.||These errors are rather difficult to interpret during development and can be fixed only when it starts showing up in the runtime environment.|

-In conclusion, we have had an in-depth understanding of the difference between a compile time and a runtime and also appreciate the niche differences these have and once we are in the process of software development it will be far easier for us to understand.
+In conclusion, we have had an in-depth understanding of the difference between a compile-time and a runtime and also appreciate the niche differences these have, and once we are in the process of software development, it will be far easier for us to understand.

-This is a guide to Compile time vs Runtime.
-Here we discuss the Compile time vs Runtime top key differences with infographics and comparison table.
+This is a guide to Compile-time vs Runtime.
+Here we discuss the Compile-time vs Runtime top key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –